JieruiLin/JieruiLin.github.io/_pages/about.md

 Sketches are the most abstract 2D representations of real-world objects.
 Although a sketch usually has geometrical distortion and lacks visual cues, humans can effortlessly envision a 3D object from it.

 We pioneer to study this task and aim to enhance the power of sketches in 3D-related applications such as interactive design and VR/AR games.
-Further, we propose a novel sketch-based 3D reconstruction framework.
-Instead of distortion-free line drawings, synthesized sketches are adopted as input training data.
-Additionally, we propose a sketch standardization module to handle different sketch distortions and styles.
+Further, we propose a novel sketch-based 3D reconstruction framework (shown above).
 Extensive experiments demonstrate the effectiveness of our model and its strong generalizability to various free-hand sketches.

 ## Learning a Perception-Logic Network for Unsupervised Scene Conditioned Driving Behavior
 **Jierui Lin**\*, Yifei Xing\*, Huazhe Xu, Trevor Darrell, Yang Gao

 <p align="center">
 	<img src="../images/perception_logic.png" alt="perception-logic">